duckpondstudio/mapper/src/js/data/README.md

 sets up the editing of specific CSV files for DataCreator, eg "MyData.csv has CountryName in column 3", etc

 ### DataLocale
-obsolete? info used by DataDot to contain positional information.
+info used by DataDot to contain positional information.
 Should prolly be replaced with a reference to Location

 ### DataNames
 names of all text for common column descriptors, used to auto-detect data columns for reading CSVs